vsariola/sointu/README.md

 Sointu consists of two core elements:
 - A cross-platform synth-tracker app for composing music, written in [go](https://golang.org/).
 The app is not working yet, but a prototype is existing.
-The app exports (will export) the projects .yml files.
+The app exports (will export) the projects as .yml files.
 - A compiler, likewise written in go, which can be invoked from the command line to compile these .yml files into .asm code.
 The resulting single file .asm can be then compiled by [nasm](https://www.nasm.us/) or